12 Sep All of Our Mistakes Are Never Forgotten

 Drake and I met David in the den.
 He had removed the chains from the fridge so that those things could eat while we were gone.

-The two of us nodded and turned our backs to show him our backpacks.
+The two of us nodded and turned to show him our backpacks.

 “Alright, good.
 Now let’s get the hell out of here.
 I’m getting more and more creeped out by the minute.”